mknx/smarthome/plugins/wettercom/README.md

 ## forecast(city_code)
 Returns forecast data for your city_code (use search or wetter.com website to find it).
-Forecast data is returned as dictionary for each date/time (usuall√y three days at four times).
+Forecast data is returned as dictionary for each date/time (usually three days at four times).
 Values are min. temperature, max. temperature, weather condition text, condensation probability, wind speed, wind direction in degree, wind direction text, weather condition code (can be used to select appropriate icon)